Introduction

 This pattern closely mirrors the structure of Genesis 5 and 11, where lifespans are significantly longer before the flood and gradually decrease afterward.
 The similarity suggests that both traditions use exaggerated numbers to mark historical epochs rather than literal lifespans.

-Other Mesopotamian king lists, including those from Babylon, Assyria, and Mari, also exhibit numerical structuring.
+Other Mesopotamian king lists, including those from Babylon, Assyria, and Mari, also exhibit similar numerical structuring.
 The reigns of rulers often follow symbolic patterns, reinforcing the idea that numbers in ancient texts were used for theological and political purposes rather than strict historical record-keeping.

 Internal Inconsistencies in Genesis: A Challenge to Literal Chronology